 Cloud Computing and Network Virtualization.
-Cloud computing, or Internet-based computing, provides shared servers which provide resources, software and data storage to computers and other devices on demand, and drives the need for enterprise security for both on-premises and in-the-cloud infrastructures.
-New virtual environments and public and private clouds jeopardize enterprises' overall security posture if they are not deployed within the appropriate security infrastructure.
-These are complex environments to manage and secure due to multiple network layers.
-Deploying virtualized security solutions are crucial to ensuring that attacks are immediately contained before they spread across virtualized server and network environments.
+Cloud computing, or Internet-based computing, provides resources, software and data storage to computers and other devices on demand using shared servers.
+New virtual environments and public and private clouds drive the need for enterprise security for both on-premise and in-the-cloud infrastructures.
+Deploying cloud based security solutions are crucial and are as important as on premise network security measures, to ensure that assets in the cloud are not compromised and that attacks are contained before laterally spreading within the cloud, across virtualized server and network environments.

-Overall Complexity within the Enterprise IT infrastructure.
-Another key trend affecting IT security is the increasing complexity of deploying, managing and monitoring the many technologies needed to fully secure the enterprise IT network.
-This trend creates two challenges for enterprises: how to cost-effectively manage a patch-work of point product solutions, and how to ensure that no gaps are left in the infrastructure.
-To solve these problems, enterprises seek out single-architecture solutions with simplified management in an effort to keep the security infrastructure robust, yet simple to manage and adaptable to on-going changes.
+Overall Complexity within the Enterprise IT Infrastructure.
+The increasing complexity of deploying, managing, and monitoring multiple security technologies is another key trend.
+As a result, enterprises face two challenges: how to cost-effectively manage a patchwork of point product solutions, and how to ensure that no gaps are left in the infrastructure.
+Single-architecture solutions with simplified management can keep the security infrastructure robust, yet simple to manage and adaptable to ongoing changes.